Dale D. Myers: Biography

 Afterwards he returned to Rockwell, serving as its vice president; during this period he also served as president of North American Aircraft Group, during which time the company developed the Rockwell B-1 Lancer.
 Myers was Under Secretary at the Department of Energy (1977–1979).
 For the five years, from 1979 to 1984, Myers served as president and COO of Jacobs Engineering Group; he then became a private consultant, operating his own company known as Dale D. Myers & Associates Aerospace and Energy.

-On October 6, 1986, eleven months after the Space Shuttle Challenger disaster, Myers was selected as Deputy Administrator of NASA.
+On October 6, 1986, nine months after the Space Shuttle Challenger disaster, Myers was selected as Deputy Administrator of NASA.
 Myers was initially unwilling to accept the position, but after a telephone call from the "persuasive" president Ronald Reagan, Myers accepted the position.
 Replacing William Robert Graham, he was tasked with helping the agency recoup and continue the Space Shuttle program; in a Senate hearing, Myers argued that the agency had lost its "hands-on, loving care" and that the checks and balances system had "gone soft".
 He resigned effective May 13, 1989, having served as acting administrator in place of James C. Fletcher for almost a month.
 NASA historian Roger Launius credits Myers with bringing a sense of optimism to the agency following the disaster.

 After leaving NASA, Myers returned to private consulting, later becoming involved in the failed Kistler Aerospace program.
 Myers and his wife retired in La Costa, California.
 He continued to speak publicly about the space program, including giving testimonial before Congress in 2003.
 Myers died on May 19, 2015, at La Costa Glen.
 He was survived by his two daughters, Janet and Barbara, five grandchildren, and three great-grandchildren.
 In 2016, Myers was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.